 The ratings are constrained by the cyclical nature of the caustic soda, sugar and PVC segments although the company has been working on downstream integration projects to reduce the volatility in earnings.
-Also, there is significant capex planned in the current fiscal, which will increase the company's reliance on external debt and is likely to moderate the leverage metrics in the medium term, although these are expected to remain comfortable.
+Also, there is significant capex planned, which will increase the company's reliance on external debt and is likely to moderate the leverage metrics in the medium term, although these are expected to remain comfortable.
 While ICRA notes that there have been some cost escalations in the capex programmes planned across various business segments from initially envisaged, the long-term viability and integration of these projects in the company's overall operations is likely to benefit the company.
+While the projects are largely on track, they are facing headwinds of supply chain disruptions.
 However, with the annual cash generation expected to be in the range of Rs.

-1,000 to 1,200 crore per year over the medium term, the company's liquidity profile is expected to remain strong, going forward.
+1,000-1,200 crore per year over the medium term, the company's liquidity profile is expected to remain strong, going forward.
 The company also has the financial flexibility and headroom to raise additional funding, if required, which can augment the company's liquidity position.

 ICRA also notes the measures adopted by the company to reduce its carbon footprint.
-The company is sourcing fuel from alternative fuel sources such as biomass to reduce the dependence on coal and is also setting up a wind solar hybrid renewable power project through an SPV.
+The company is sourcing fuel from alternative sources such as biomass to reduce the dependence on coal and is also setting up a wind solar hybrid renewable power project through an SPV.
 It is also actively promoting a circular economy in its operations by setting up projects like the recovery of anhydrous sodium sulphate from brine and manufacturing sulphate of potash from distillery ash.